-The BCWS is proud to present to you our 2017 Water Quality Report for the Sineath Mobile Home Park Water System.
-In complying with EPA requirements, we have developed this report to provide you with valuable information about your drinking water.
+The BCWS is proud to present to you our 2019

+Water Ouality Report for the Sineath Mobile Home

+Park Water System.
+In complying with EPA

+requirements, we have developed this report to provide

+you with valuable information about your drinking

+water.
 We are proud to share our results with you.
+Please

-Please read them carefully.
+read them carefully.

-Mark of Excellence

-Since the beginning, Berkeley County Water and Sanitation's goal has been to provide the safest and highest quality water for all its customers.
-We are proud of our history of quality service.
+history of quality service.
 BCWS is committed to providing you with this information about your water supply, because customers who are well informed are our best allies in supporting improvements necessary to maintain the highest drinking water standards technology to produce the best quality drinking water possible at a reasonable cost.
 The plant is staffed 24 hours a day 365 days a year by highly trained, state licensed operators.